ACED-IDP/aced-idp.github.io/docs/data-model/integration.md

 ## References

-By using identifiers in references, FHIR ensures that data can be accurately linked, retrieved, and interpreted across different systems and contexts within the healthcare domain, promoting interoperability and consistency in data exchange. [see](https://hl7.org/fhir/references.html)
+By using identifiers in references, FHIR ensures that data can be accurately linked, retrieved, and interpreted across different systems and contexts within the healthcare domain, promoting interoperability and consistency in data exchange. [see more](https://hl7.org/fhir/references.html)

 > Many of the defined elements in a resource are references to other resources.
 Using these references, the resources combine to build a web of information about healthcare.